-Unit Descriptions Term Definition Color Units A measurement of color from dissolved materials plus suspended matter NA Not Applicable ND Not Detected NR Monitoring not required; but recommended ppb parts per billion, or micrograms per liter (μg/L) ppm parts per million, or milligrams per liter (mg/L) umhos/cm The unit of measurement for conductivity in water is reported as micromhos which is the reciprocal of the measurement for resistance ohms.
-Important Drinking V Vater Definitions Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Unit Descriptions Term Definition NA Not Applicable ND Not Detected NR Monitoring not required; but recommended Ppb parts per billion, or micrograms per liter (μg/L) Ppm parts per million, or milligrams per liter (mg/L) pCi/L Picocuries per liter (a measure of radioactivity) Important Drinking Wate er Definitions Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MNR Monitored Not Regulated MPL State Assigned Maximum Permissible Level MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MRDLG Maximum Residual Disinfection Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-NTU Nephelometric Turbidity Units: Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system.
 TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-Variances & Exemption State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+Variances & Exemptions State or EPA permission not to meet an MCL or a treatment technique under certain conditions.